banneddb/banneddb/README.md

 ## 🚀 About Me
 I’m a CS student who enjoys building end-to-end systems that can be scaled and shipped.
 I'm a student who likes learning and utilizing new technologies to my advantage to make my projects even better!
-During my free time, I like building projects that have a real impact on people's lives (I try haha).
+During my free time, I like building projects that have a real impact on people's lives.

 Currently focused on:
 - Full-stack development (React, APIs, databases, system design)